-- MaP’s diverse community consists of 803 students (68% are Botswana citizens) and 68 teachers from more than 36 different countries.
+- MaP’s diverse community consists of 775 students (two thirds are Botswana citizens) and 68 teachers from more than 35 different countries.
 MaP has always made it a priority to offer generous financial aid to selected, academically capable citizens who would not otherwise be able to attend the school.
-Additionally, MaP awards full scholarships to orphans and vulnerable children In recent years, this has been extended to include refugee children.
+Additionally, MaP awards full scholarships to orphans and vulnerable children annually.
+In recent years, this has been extended to include refugee children.
 A further 74 students are funded through partnerships with the Government of Botswana and Debswana Diamond Company.

 - MaP offers rigorous preparation for the Cambridge IGCSE, AS and A-Level examinations, preparing students for entry to highly selective universities worldwide.
-MaP leads the way in Africa with 94 students currently studying at the world’s top 100 ranked universities.
+MaP is delighted to be one of Africa’s leading schools with 94 students currently studying (in 2019) at the world’s top 100 ranked universities.

 - Five MaP students received the Cambridge “Top in the World” awards for their outstanding performance in the November 2017 IGCSE and A Level exams.